aptenex/lycan-elasticsearch-config/README.md

 For indexes, the convention is as follows where {} denotes a variable eg {name}: `lycan.{name}.{indexType}`.
 For example, `lycan.foo_cottages.properties`.

+All {} variables must be all lowercase characters/numbers and underscores.

 ## Todo

  - Write tests in Groovy (what painless is based off) to validate the availability checking strings